 One of the most important terms of reference to the 14th Finance Commission is to "review the state of the finances, deficit and debt levels of the Union and the States, keeping in view, in particular, the fiscal consolidation roadmap recommended by the Thirteenth Finance Commission, and suggest measures for maintaining a stable and sustainable fiscal environment consistent with equitable growth including suggestions to amend the Fiscal Responsibility Budget Management Acts currently in force...".
-The 13th Finance Commission recommended that public debt as a ratio to GDP should be about 68 per cent while suggesting for a fiscal deficit target of 5.4 per cent by the end of 2014-15 (3% for the Centre and 2.4% for the states).
+The 13th Finance Commission recommended the public debt as a ratio to GDP at about 68 per cent while suggesting for a fiscal deficit target of 5.4 per cent by the end of 2014-15.
 This was expected to be achieved through a reduction in revenue deficit culminating in revenue surplus of 0.5 per cent of GDP by 2014-15.
 While the total liability to GDP ratio has remained well-within the 13th FC targets, deficits have often breached the targeted levels.
 In view of the higher than targeted deficit levels, the Kelkar Committee (2012) suggested revised targets of 2 per cent and 4 per cent of GDP, respectively, for center's revenue deficit and fiscal deficit to be achieved by 2014-15.
-It is to be noted that the present levels of center's revenue deficit and fiscal deficit to GDP stands at 3.26 per cent and 4.62 per cent of GDP for 2013-14 (RE).
-Also, both in Scenario 1 and 2, the fiscal deficit to GDP ratio exceeds 7 per cent of GDP on an average.
+It is to be noted that the present levels of center's revenue deficit and fiscal deficit to GDP stands at 3.26 per cent and 4.62 per cent of GDP for 2013-14 (RE).31 Also, both in Scenario 1 and 2, the fiscal deficit to GDP ratio exceeds 7 per cent of GDP on an average.

-The next scenario looks at the fiscal adjustments required to achieve the 13th Finance Commission (overall, center and states) fiscal deficit targets by 2019-20, i.e. 5.4 per cent of GDP as the target for fiscal deficit.
+The next scenario looks at the fiscal adjustments required to achieve the 13th Finance Commission (overall, center and states) fiscal deficit targets by 2019-20.
 Compared to the preceding scenario, an expenditure reduction is brought about by reduction in transfers to GDP ratio to pre-crisis level (5.6 per cent to 4.4 per cent between 2015-16 and 2019-20).
 The reduction in transfers has been partially offset by increase in capital expenditure in a partial expenditure switching strategy.